act-rules/act-rules.github.io/_rules/SC4-1-2-form-field-has-name.md

 #### Inapplicable example 3

-Explicitly set the role to something that isn't a form field.
+Role has explicitely been set to something that isn't a form field.

 ```html
 <input role="presentation" />